 And there goes that phenomenon again: just when you thought what a tedious and gawd-forsaken skelp of peatland all this was becoming: suddenly you can be tempted by lovely creative artwork and great coffee and cakes.

 Finally, the Hebrides stop.
-Not suddenly, at huge vertiginous cliffs, but sort of suddenly at middle-sized vertiginous cliffs (Pictured small here).
+Not suddenly, at huge vertiginous cliffs, but sort of quite suddenly at middle-sized vertiginous cliffs (Pictured small here).
 (At least, if you care to walk from Port of Ness to the Butt of Lewis lighthouse, you’ll see for yourself.)

 Again, surprises, if you haven’t been studying your map.
 There’s a lot of settlement towards Ness or, more accurately Port Nis.
 There is stuff going on: a football social club, and football pitches, where the training team members call for the ball in Gaelic.
 Brilliant.